Rush Sturges: Kayaking career

 Sturges has twice competed in the Whitewater Grand Prix, placing 3rd in 2012 and 2nd in 2014.
 The two week event is designed to crown the best all around kayaker in the world, through competitions in big water, steep creeking, and freestyle.
 In 2015, he placed 2nd in the Waterfall World Championships.

 In 2016 Sturges achieved viral fame for his YouTube video "Kayakers Lose Control in Drainage Ditch" which has been viewed over 5 million times on YouTube.
 In the video, Sturges and Benny Marr careen down a drainage ditch in British Columbia, reaching speeds of 72 kilometers/hour (45 miles/hour).
 The moment was captured by a Thrillest article titled "Watch These Morons Nearly Die Kayaking Down A Mountain".

 The two returned to the drainage ditch in 2017, this time in a tandem kayak.
 The "Return to the Ditch" video has been viewed more than 17 million times on YouTube and drew condemnations from Peter DeJong, the chief administrative officer of the nearby village of Lions Bay, as well as Rand Chatterjee, of the Sea Kayak Association of British Columbia, who remarked "they were going faster than I could say they could survive."

 For his numerous accomplishments in whitewater kayaking Rush Sturges was named an Outdoor Idol by the Outdoor Industry Foundation.
 In 2004, Outside Magazine recognized him as one of the 20 greatest outdoor athletes now, alongside Big Wave Surfer Laird Hamilton, outdoor athlete Jimmy Chin, gold-medal swimmer Michael Phelps, skateboarder Danny Way, and snowboarder Keir Dillon, among others.
+In 2013, Sturges was recognized along with Fisher, Bradt, and Marr as National Geographic Adventurers of the Year Team, for their descent of the Congo River.
+And in 2012, he was recognized as Adventurer of the Year by Men's Journal and Outdoor Adventurer of the Year by Outside Magazine.